phaserjs/phaser/README.md

 * Sound.loopFull is a new method that will start playback of the Sound and set it to loop in its entirety.
 * Sprite.left, Sprite.right, Sprite.top, Sprite.bottom are new properties that contain the totals of the Sprite position and dimensions, adjusted for the anchor.
 * Sprite.offsetX and Sprite.offsetY contain the offsets from the Sprite.x/y coordinates to the top-left of the Sprite, taking anchor into consideration.
+* Emitter.flow now works in a slightly different (and more useful!) way.
+You can now specify a `quantity` and a `total`.
+The `quantity` controls how many particles are emitted every time the flow frequency is met.
+The `total` controls how many particles will be emitted in total.
+You can set `total` to be -1 and it will carry on emitting at the given frequency forever (also fixes #1598 thanks @brianbunch)

 ### Updates